Ian Moves Across Florida After Leaving Path of Destruction Along Gulf Coast

-The storm was about 40 miles east of Orlando carrying maximum sustained winds of 65 mph and moving northeast at 8 mph, according to the latest update from the National Hurricane Center in Miami Thursday.
+Thursday evening, a spokesperson for the Sarasota County Sheriff's Office said they had at least two Ian-related fatalities.

-The National Hurricane Center said Ian became a tropical storm over land early Thursday and was expected to regain near-hurricane strength after emerging over Atlantic waters near the Kennedy Space Center later in the day.
-Ian was forecast to move out of Florida on Thursday and travel north before hitting South Carolina on Friday for a second U.S. landfall.
+Another seven deaths were reported in Charlotte County including six in the Punta Gorda area.

-At a news conference Thursday morning, Florida Gov. Ron DeSantis said there were believed to be at least two deaths related to the storm.
-One happened after a man died in Volusia County after he walked out of his house to drain his pool early Thursday.
-DeSantis said the deaths were not confirmed to be related to Ian, but that assumption is they were related.
+One death happened after a man died in Deltona in Volusia County after he walked out of his house to drain his pool early Thursday.

 "The impacts of this storm are historic, and the damage that was done has been historic," DeSantis said.
 "We've never seen a flood event like this, we've never seen storm surge of this magnitude."